The Codex

 6. price, only if something meaningful changes

 That keeps price moves tied to real workload or risk changes, instead of becoming a habit.
+If the client wants the same scope, same speed, same support, same payment timing, and less price, the only thing changing is your margin.

 Phrases that keep structure intact